tonypilz/Signal-Slot-Notify/README.md

 ## Fragile

-If an observer derives from another observer it could break the other observers observation since the first observer must call the other observer in the notify()-method.
-So extra care must be exerted in this kind of situations.
-This is also true for the event ids used in both overserving classes which must not overlap.
+If an observer derives from another observer it will break the other observers observation if it forgets to call the other observers notify()-method.
+This is also true if the observer uses event-ids used by the other observer.

 # Notes for embedded use